RealVNF/coord-sim/SECURITY.md

 ## Reporting a Vulnerability

 Best to report security vulnerabilities in GitHub issues or directly fix them with a pull request.

+If there is a severe security vulnerability that you want to disclose privately, you can contact stefan.schneider@upb.de